DEADLINE TO SUBMIT: Saturday November 12, 2022 at 4pm

-We hope all elementary students on the Coast participate by submitting a design.
+We hope all elementary students on the Coast will participate by submitting a design.
+Last year we received over 600 submissions!
 We very much appreciate your work as an educator in support of this project, and look forward to seeing this year’s designs.
-Also attached is an information sheet and entry forms for the Young Artists Awards.
-The YAE will be on display alongside the banner entries from November 25 – December 17, 2022

 Some things to keep in mind:

-- Please find attached a specification sheet for paper and design size: Banner Project Info Sheet 2022
+● Please find below a specification sheet for paper and design size

-- Drop off your student’s submission to the SCAC by Saturday November 12 at 4pm.
-If you are unable to make this deadline, please let us know and we will find a way to get them to us.
+● Drop off your students’ submissions to the SCAC by Saturday, November 9th at 4pm.
+If you are unable to make this deadline, let us know and we will find a way to get them.

 A Brief History